mbarnig/Marylux-648-TTS-Corpus/README.md

 ![marylux-normalized](https://github.com/mbarnig/Marylux-640-TTS-Corpus/blob/main/pictures/marylux-normalized-loudness.png)

 ### Audio Splitting
 The audio splitting has been done manually in Audacity.
-To calculate the size of an uncompressed audio file, we have to multiply the bit rate of the audio by its duration in seconds.
-An audio file of 10 seconds has a size of 220,50 KB.
-If we order the audio files in a folder by size, it's easy to select all files exceeding a size of 220 KB and to import them into Audacity.
+To [calculate the size of an uncompressed audio file](https://www.colincrawley.com/audio-file-size-calculator/), we have to multiply the bit rate (352,8 kbps) of the audio by its duration in seconds.
+An audio file of 10 seconds has a size of 441 KB.
+If we order the audio files in a folder by size, it's easy to select all files exceeding a size of 440 KB and to import them into Audacity.
 I repeated the following process for all samples :

 * set a label in each track at a silence position below the 10 seconds threshold
 * enter the filename as name of the label by changing the first digit of the filename number (lb-wiki-0192 >> lb-wiki-1192)